History Files

 St Just Chapel of Ease, Gorran Haven, Cornwall

-St Just Chapel-of-Ease, Gorran Haven, is on the east side of Church Street.
-It began in the 1400s as a chapel-of-ease, perhaps replacing an older chapel.
-Sold in 1568, it became a fishermen's store, then a ruin.
-It hosted dissenting services from 1779.
-From 1812 it was the Congregationalist Old Chapel Cellar, until they moved to Mount Zion (below).
-It was also briefly used by Wesleyans before they moved (below).
-In 1885 it was restored, and remains in Anglican service today.
+St Just Chapel-of-Ease, Gorran Haven, is on the eastern side of Church Street.
+Opened in the 1400s as a chapel-of-ease, St Just perhaps replaced an older chapel.
+It is believed to have been built by Henry Bodrugan.
+It was sold in 1568 by Queen Elizabeth I, becoming a fishermen's store, and then a ruin.
+It hosted dissenting services from 1779 and, from 1812, it was the Congregationalist Old Chapel Cellar, until the congregation moved to Mount Zion (see 'related links').

 Images and text copyright © all contributors mentioned on this page.
 An original feature for the History Files.